fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ![apollostudio findPersonByName highlighting nameToSearch Arto Hellas](../../images/8/10x.png)

-The *useQuery* hook is well-suited for situations where the query is done when the component is rendered.
+The <code>useQuery</code> hook is well-suited for situations where the query is done when the component is rendered.
 However, we now want to make the query only when a user wants to see the details of a specific person, so the query is done only [as required](https://www.apollographql.com/docs/react/data/queries/#executing-queries-manually).

 One possibility for this kind of situations is the hook function [useLazyQuery](https://www.apollographql.com/docs/react/api/react/useLazyQuery) that would make it possible to define a query which is executed <i>when</i> the user wants to see the detailed information of a person.

-However, in our case we can stick to *useQuery* and use the option [skip](https://www.apollographql.com/docs/react/data/queries#skipoptional), which makes it possible to do the query only if a set condition is true.
+However, in our case we can stick to <code>useQuery</code> and use the option [skip](https://www.apollographql.com/docs/react/data/queries#skipoptional), which makes it possible to do the query only if a set condition is true.

 After the changes, the file <i>Persons.jsx</i> looks as follows: